IngeHeeringa/202301-w4ch3-inge-heeringa-gaston-artaza/components.md

 ## INFO

+- Receives the 'is calling' status
 - Shows the 'is calling' status

 ## DISPLAY

+- Receives phone number
-- Shows the result of the 'add a number' function
+- Receives the result of the 'add a number' function
-- Shows the result of the 'clear the number' function
+- Receives the result of the 'clear the number' function
+- Shows the phone number

 ## ACTIONS

-### ACTION
+- Receives 'Is calling' status
+- Shows 'Is calling' or not
 - One of the 'Action' components takes the function to call
 - One of the 'Action' components takes the function to hung up

 ## KEYBOARD

+- Receives 'Is calling' status

 ### KEY